 There are two possibilities for students to undertake in our teacher education courses.
-One option is the Birth to Seven Certificate Program, which takes four summers with three weeks in the intervening months, along with a series of webinars.
+One option is the Birth to Seven Certificate Program, which takes four summers with three weeks in the intervening months.
 The second option is the Birth to Three Certificate Program, which takes two summers with two weeks in the intervening months.
 The Birth to Three Certificate Program is a subset of the Birth to Seven Certificate Program and comprises the first 13 months of the Birth to Seven program.